HBFLEX/offline-first-approach-redis/README.md

 - After the processing has been completed the Queue is emptied and deleted, giving space to other incoming data

 **Note: In this demo you can choose what local storage you want to use,
-        I recommended using Indexed LocalDB, Same for the sync processing.
+        I recommended using Indexed LocalDB, Same for the sync processing**.